cardano-foundation/CIPs/CIP-0122/README.md

 section](#padding-versus-truncation-semantics).

-* Extend the shorter argument with the identity element (all-1s for `bitwiseLogicalAnd`, all-0s otherwise) to match the length of the longer argument, then perform the operation as if on matching-length arguments.
+* Extend the shorter argument with the identity element (all-1s for `andByteString`, all-0s otherwise) to match the length of the longer argument, then perform the operation as if on matching-length arguments.
 We call this _padding semantics_.
 * Ignore the bytes of the longer argument whose indexes would not be valid for